Nothing is set in stone when it comes down to horsepower in a car. Horsepower varies a lot from one car to another and from country to country.

 A Timeline of Modern Horsepower in Vehicles

+The Ford Model T used an engine that produced just 20-horsepower.
+Through the years, horsepower has evolved.
 The following is a timeline of horsepower numbers and how they have changed and evolved through the years:

 This decade was the birth of the muscle car.
-It was a high performance, mid-sized car with low gas mileage and staggering horsepower.
+It was a high-performance, mid-sized car with low gas mileage and staggering horsepower.

 It was the decade when the muscle car died.
 The war on horsepower was attributed to several factors, including quadrupling gas prices, the Clean Air Act of 1970, as well as the oil crisis of 1973.
-Also, auto insurance companies were increasing premiums on higher performance vehicles.
+Also, auto insurance companies were increasing premiums on higher-performance vehicles.

 The 1990s to the Present:

-Congress has also appointed the EPA as the agency in charge of regulating greenhouse gas emissions.
+Congress had also appointed the EPA as the agency in charge of regulating greenhouse gas emissions.
 The EPA ended the horsepower wars.
 By 2016, the average gas mileage was required to reach 35.5 mpg.

 By 2010, the average vehicle accelerated from 0-60 mph in just 8.95 seconds.
 That represented a significant increase, as in 2006, the average sprint to 60 mph was 10.9 seconds, and 13.1 seconds in 1980.